Unit of measurement: Metric systems

 Metric systems of units have evolved since the adoption of the original metric system in France in 1791.
 The current international standard metric system is the International System of Units (abbreviated to SI).
 An important feature of modern systems is standardization.
 Each unit has a universally recognized size.

 Both the imperial units and US customary units derive from earlier English units.
 Imperial units were mostly used in the British Commonwealth and the former British Empire.
 US customary units are still the main system of measurement used in the United States outside of science, medicine, many sectors of industry, and some of government and military, and despite Congress having legally authorised metric measure on 28 July 1866.
 Some steps towards US metrication have been made, particularly the redefinition of basic US and imperial units to derive exactly from SI units.
 Since the international yard and pound agreement of 1959 the US and imperial inch is now defined as exactly 0.0254 m, and the US and imperial avoirdupois pound is now defined as exactly 0.45359237 kg.

 Natural systems

-While the above systems of units are based on arbitrary unit values, formalised as standards, some unit values occur naturally in science.
-Systems of units based on these are called natural units.
-Similar to natural units, atomic units (au) are a convenient system of units of measurement used in atomic physics.
+While the above systems of units are based on arbitrary unit values, formalised as standards, natural units in physics are based on physical principle or are selected to make physical equations easier to work with.
+For example, atomic units (au) were designed to simplify the wave equation in atomic physics.

-Also a great number of unusual and non-standard units may be encountered.
+Some unusual and non-standard units may be encountered in sciences.
 These may include the solar mass (2×10^30 kg), the megaton (the energy released by detonating one million tons of trinitrotoluene, TNT) and the electronvolt.